RevOps Consulting for B2B SaaS Companies

 Most RevOps consulting still defaults to recommending off-the-shelf SaaS tools for every process gap.
 Need better forecasting?
 Buy Clari.
 Need quoting?
 Implement Salesforce CPQ.
 Need contract management?
 License Ironclad.

-The problem is that these tools cost £60k to £100k per year, take months to implement, and often fail because the underlying process and data architecture were never designed to support them.
+These tools cost £60k to £100k per year.
+They take months to implement.
+They often fail because the underlying process and data architecture were never designed to support them.

 The advisory offered here includes this capability.
-Forecasting models, CPQ engines, contract platforms, and billing workflows, all custom-built and integrated directly into your CRM.
+Forecasting models, CPQ engines, contract platforms, billing workflows.
+All custom-built and integrated directly into your CRM.
 See how this compares to traditional tools →

 When RevOps Consulting Makes Sense